 23. Speaking of underrated Steelers, tight end Randy Grossman made the Steelers roster that season as an undrafted rookie.
 While his name is often not mentioned when Pittsburgh's historic 1974 rookie class is discussed, Grossman was a key member of each of Pittsburgh's four Super Bowl teams during the decade.
 He caught a big touchdown pass in Super Bowl X and was the team's third leading receiver during the '78 season.

 24. The '74 Steelers had six Pro Bowlers: Greene, Greenwood, Russell, Ham, Harris and kicker Roy Gerela.
-Greene, Greenwood, Ham were tabbed as All-Pros
+Greene, Greenwood, Ham were tabbed as All-Pros.

 25. Pittsburgh opened the playoffs with a 32-14 trouncing of the Bills.
 The Steelers held Hall of Fame running back O.J.
-Simpson 49 yards on 15 carries in his only career playoff game.
+Simpson to 49 yards on 15 carries in his only career playoff game.
 Simpson did catch three passes for 37 yards and a touchdown.

 26. Harris scored three touchdowns against the Bills, but the game was a coming-out party of sorts for Bradshaw, who threw for over 200 yards that included a 27-yard touchdown pass to Bleier.
 Bradshaw also ran for just one less yard than Simpson.